TenzingS/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: After entering a new toy, saw that it was an Internal Server Error, meaning we needed to check someothing in our backend logs.
+When checked, we see that it's a
+  Name Error (uninitialized constant ToysController::Toys): app/controllers/toys_controller.rb:10:in `create'

+  So we went to our create method in our ToysController and we see that instead of Toy.create it was Toys.create.

+  Fixed it by making it Toy.create.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Error said it had something to do with our React ToyCard fetch for the likes section.
+But there was nothing wrong there, so went ot check my backend code in controllers for patch(:update) and sure enough it didn't have a render json: toy there.
+Added it to fix this.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Added a :destroy to our routes.rb